nejj00/ku-leuven-ml-project/README.md

 The tournament will be played with agents that are available on the departmental computers.
 This will allow you to try your agents in the identical environment that is used by the tournament script.
 For this to work, you have to adhere to the following setup:

-- Your agents implement the interface in the `submission.py` file.
+- Your agents implement the interface in the `submission_single.py`  and `submission_multi.py` files.
-- The tournament code will scrape the entire directory provided for you on the departmental computers for the `submission.py` file.
+- The tournament code will scrape the entire directory provided for you on the departmental computers for the `submission_single.py` and `submission_multi.py`  files.
 If multiple matching files are found, a random one will be used.
 - Your agents should be ready to play in a few seconds, thus use pre-trained policies.
 An agent that is not responding after 10 seconds will forfeit the game.
 - There is no timeout on the actions.
 The required speed is defined by the zombies that move down.
 Check your code on the departmental computers to get an idea of how fast your